marosak09/discord-bot/README.md

 my discord bot project created in python

 How to run:
--install discord.py
--install urlib
--install requests
--install json
+-install all requirements

-invite your discord bot to your discord server and replace TOKEN with your discord bot token.
+invite your discord bot to your discord server and replace TOKEN with your discord bot token and initialize your firebase database.
-Run python file and type .help to chat
+Run python file or host it somewhere and type .help to chat

+This is my side project so it isn't that good but I think it's usable for smaller discord servers.
+Also i know that code is very bad but I just edited my very old code and i am lazy so i leave it like this.